12-bar blues chords

 Comment

-The chords are based on a partial C7 shape (of course, the whole shape could also be used for I, IV and V).
+The chords are based on a partial C7 shape (of course, the whole shape can also be used for I, IV and V).
 The chords have the 3rd omitted.
 You can choose to decrease the movement by play C7 as X X 10 9 11 X instead.

-12 Bar Blues in C example
+12-bar Blues in C example

 One way to play the chords in a 12-bar progression.